shanetroyan/GrizzDefense/README.md

 # GrizzDefense
-A group project with 5 team members who constructed a tower defense game in the Unity game engine.  /n
+A group project with 5 team members who constructed a tower defense game in the Unity game engine with a website .
-Authors: /n
+Authors:
 Austin Lee (Team Lead- Scrum Master)
 Garrett Pascoe (Game Mechanics and Development)
 Elliot Pascoe (Game Balancing)